Lady Red Couture

-Early life
+Early life and education

 Baines was born in Park City, Utah, on May 30, 1977, to Kathleen Barnes.
 According to Baines's obituary in The New York Times, her father "left the family when she was young and was not a part of her life".
 She had a younger sister named Krystle Butler.
 Their mother was a nondenominational Christian minister, and Baines had a strained relationship with her.
 Ultimately, her mother kicked her out of their home for being transgender.

 Baines attended George Washington Preparatory High School in Los Angeles.
 She was active in extracurricular activities including theatre and marching band, where she played trombone and tuba.
 As part of the band, she performed in the Rose Parade.
 After high school, she earned an associate's degree in culinary arts from Salt Lake Community College in Salt Lake County, Utah.
 In 2001, she graduated from Weber State University.
 After college, Baines was briefly employed as a chef for Amtrak.
 When she returned to Los Angeles, she took up work as a "security diva" at Gym Sportsbar and as a "budtender" at a MedMen cannabis shop.